HenBarper/GraphQL/README.md

 ![example of querying on Apollo 6](/images/6_query_example.PNG)
 #### Getting games after running deleteGame()
 ![example of querying on Apollo 7](/images/7_query_example.PNG)
-- To create a shema to add data we can create an input object to pass in multiple arguments
+- To create a schema to add data we can create an input object to pass in multiple arguments
 ```
 type Mutation {
     addGame(game: AddGameInput!): Game